Rage room

-A rage room, also known as a wreck room, smash room, or anger room, is a room where people can vent their rage by destroying objects.
+A rage room, also known as wreck room, smash room, or anger room, is a room where people can vent their rage by destroying objects.
 Firms offer access to such rooms on a rental basis.

 Rage rooms may include living room and kitchen replicas with furnishings and items such as televisions, desks, small appliances and decorative items including earthenware and glassware.
 Clients may be allowed to bring their own possessions to destroy.

 Rage rooms have spread across the world, beginning in 2009.
 They provide stress relief, with controversy over psychological effectiveness, and safety risks, requiring the use of protective gear.

 History

 The first rage rooms were likely in Japan in 2008 or earlier.
 The concept has spread to other countries, such as Serbia, the United Kingdom, Austria, Argentina, Nigeria, and Canada.
 As of 2018, hundreds of rage rooms operated in cities across the United States.

 Independently, Donna Alexander created an early rage room in her Dallas garage in 2008, using items abandoned on the street.
 She opened the Anger Room, a 1,000-square-foot Dallas warehouse in 2011.
 Alexander stated that she created the facility to combat violence by giving people a safe place to take out their aggressions.

 In February 2021, Italian artist Colline di tristezza proposed to set up rage rooms and crying rooms in hospitals, nursing homes, and schools to decrease the risk of staff burnout.